bobthesponge10/ServerServer/README.md

 without needing to restart the application

 ### Controllers and Servers

+#### Controllers
+Controllers refer to the class that is within the controller file.
+"Controller" refers to the class that acts as an intermediary between the game server and the Server Server itself by implementing functions defined by the base controller it inherits from.
+It is in charge of defining commands that can be used for itself and creating instances of servers.
+Think of this as a factory that creates the servers
+#### Servers
+Servers refer to an instance of the controller class.
+This is the wrapper for the game server itself and handles the IO between the Server Server and the game server

+Servers can be created and by using the create_server and command.
+This command take in the Controller being used to create the server, the name of the new server and any arguments to be passed to the controller depending in the controller itself

+    ->create_server Controller Server_Name *args

+Servers can be removed with a similar command:

+    -> remove_server Controller Server

+Servers can be started and stopped with the "start" and "stop" commands:

+    ->start Controller Server
+    ->stop Controller Server

 ### Scope
 What commands are available to the user depend on the users scope.